-Government in South Africa is divided into three spheres: National, Provincial and Local.
+Government in South Africa is divided into 3 spheres: National, Provincial and Local.

 Each sphere's responsibility is outlined in the Constitution.
-Governments have a political and administrative arm.
+The governments of each sphere have a political and administrative arm.
 The political arm creates the laws and policies, while the administrative arm is the part of government that provides services and implements the laws and policies.

-Citizens elect representatives to the Parliament, the provincial legislatures and the local councils.
+Citizens elect representatives to Parliament, the provincial legislatures and the local councils.

 The governments that are relevant to the Western Cape are:

-National Government: Makes laws and sets policies for the whole country.
-It also provides certain services (eg: issuing of ID books).
+National Government: Makes laws and sets policies for the country and provides services which fall under national competencies (e.g. issuing of ID books).

 Find out more about the role and responsibilities of national government by visiting the official South African Government website.

-Local Government: The role of municipalities is to provide basic services, as well as promote a safe and healthy environment, and community development.
+Local Government: The role of municipalities is to provide basic services such as water, garbage removal, sanitation etc, as well as promote a safe and healthy environment, and community development.

-Search for your local municipality from the list below.
+Search for your local municipality from the drop-down list below.

 You can also participate in government’s decision-making not only during elections but on an ongoing basis.